GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/dastest/README.md

 - `--verbose`: Print verbose output
 - `--timeout <seconds>`: If tests run longer than duration d, panic.
 If d is 0, the timeout is disabled.
 The default is 10 minutes
 - `--isolated-mode`: Run tests in isolated processes, useful to catch crashes
+- `--isolated-mode-threads <n>`: Number of worker threads in isolated mode (defaults to 2x hardware threads when 0)
+- `--batch <n>`: Files per worker subprocess in isolated mode (semi-isolated sharding). `1` (default) is one process per test (full isolation). `>1` amortizes process/compile cold-start across a batch — much faster, especially on Windows.
+A crash in a batch is auto-recovered: the file that died is reported as crashed and the rest of the batch is re-run one-process-per-file, so isolation is preserved exactly where it is needed.
+- `--stack-on-exception`: On a test panic, walk the call stack *at throw time* (frames intact) and print a real `CALL STACK` trace, instead of the default that reports only the panic message and location.
+Off by default (a test that swallows a panic via `try`/`recover` would also emit a walk); enable for one-iteration debugging of a failing/crashing test.
+Works in isolated mode too — the trace is folded under the failing test's log.
 - `--bench`: Enable benchmark execution (all of them)
 - `--bench-names <namePrefix>`: Run top-level benchmark matching "namePrefix"
 - `--bench-format <format>`: Specifies the benchmark output format ("native", "go" or "json")